AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 >[!WARNING]
 >
 >We highly recommend testing every merchant and customer interaction in the Staging environment prior to deploying to the Production environment.
-See [Deploy your store][] and [Test deployment][].
+See [Deploy your store](https://devdocs.magento.com/cloud/live/stage-prod-live.html) and [Test deployment](https://devdocs.magento.com/cloud/live/stage-prod-test.html).

 ## Integration environment